The semiclassical zeta function for geodesic flows on negatively curved manifolds: Local charts and partitions of unity

-Our solution for this problem is quite simple-minded: We just choose the system of local coordinate charts so that the section $\mathrm{Im}\, e_u$ looks "horizontal".
+Our solution for this problem is rather simple-minded: We choose the system of local charts so that the section $\mathrm{Im}\, e_u$ ``looks" horizontal.
 (See Figure \ref{fig:choice}.)
-More precisely, we choose local coordinate charts for the parameter $\omega\in \integer$ so that the object in $G$ is contracted by the rate $\langle \omega \rangle^{-(1-\beta)(1/2-\theta)-4\theta}$ in the coordinates in the fiber direction of the Grassmann bundle.
-Then the "vertical" variation of the section $\mathrm{Im}\, e_u$ in such coordinates will be bounded by
+More precisely, we choose local coordinate charts for the parameter $\omega\in \integer$ so that the objects look contracted by the rate $\langle \omega \rangle^{-(1-\beta)(1/2-\theta)-4\theta}$ in the fiber directions of the Grassmann bundle.
+Then the ``vertical" variation of the section $\mathrm{Im}\, e_u$ in such coordinates will be bounded by

-so that the section $\mathrm{Im}\, e_u$ will look "horizontal" in the scale $\langle \omega\rangle^{-1/2}$ and hence that we do not find the problem mentioned above.
-Of course, there are some drawbacks of such rather singular choice of local charts.
-In fact, we have to be careful about the non-linearity of the flow viewed in the local charts.
-But those problems will turn out to be relatively tractable.
-(We will discuss about one related technical problem in the beginning of the next section.) \begin{Remark} The idea mentioned above is essentially equivalent to that of considering a slight generalization of Bargmann transform using "eccentric" wave packets whose size is much larger in the $y$-directions than in the $x$-direction. \end{Remark}
+so that the section $\mathrm{Im}\, e_u$ will look ``horizontal" in the scale $\langle \omega\rangle^{-1/2}$.
+Of course, there are some drawbacks of such choice of (asymptotically) singular local charts.
+At least, we have to be careful about the non-linearity of the flow viewed in such local charts.
+Also we will find a related technical problem, as discussed in the beginning of the next section. \begin{Remark} The idea mentioned above is equivalent to consider a generalization of Bargmann transform using eccentric wave packets. \end{Remark}